simondiep/quiplash-js/README.md

 - Testing faster - Automate creation of room and joining of a player
 - Polish to make it look better
   - animations
-- host - progress bar for showing who's still submitting their answer
 - support pg13 / r-rated prompts
 - keep track of used prompts so they don't repeat
 - allow side-voting for creative answers